 Scoliosis is a spinal condition which causes the spine to twist and have an abnormal curvature.
 In many cases it is not serious and may not require treatment, but scoliosis can also cause back pain in adults, and the curve could possibly get worse over time.

-The causes of scoliosis are not fully understood, and the majority of cases are defined as idiopathic scoliosis when the cause cannot be identified or prevented.
+The causes are not fully understood, and the majority of cases are defined as idiopathic when the cause cannot be identified or prevented.
 Sometimes it runs in families or could be caused by a genetic condition.
-Other types of less common forms of scoliosis include:
+Other types of less common forms include:

 - Neuromuscular scoliosis – caused by a nerve or muscle condition such as cerebral palsy